 - Biomedical Science is a direct entry program with a limited number of student places.
 A secondary school diploma and six Ontario 4U or 4M courses with a minimum 70% overall final average is required for admission.
 These include ENG4U (Grade 12 English); MHF4U (Advanced Functions) or MCV4U (Calculus and Vectors); SCH4U (Grade 12 Chemistry); SBI4U (Grade 12 Biology); and SPH4U (Grade 12 Physics) or SES4U (Earth and Space Science).
-As this is a limited enrolment program, fulfillment of the minimum requirements does not necessarily guarantee admission. - For 2017-2018, students may apply on a competitive basis to enter the Biomedical Science program after first year if a minimum cumulative average of 75% over the following courses has been achieved: one of BIOL 1030H or BIOM 1000H; one of PHYS 1001H (highly recommended) or 1060H; one of BIOL 1050H or 1051H; and each of CHEM 1000H, CHEM 1010H, MATH 1110H, MATH 1120H, PSYC 1020H, and PSYC 1030H.
+As this is a limited enrolment program, fulfillment of the minimum requirements does not necessarily guarantee admission. - For 2018-2019, students may apply on a competitive basis to enter the Biomedical Science program after first year if a minimum cumulative average of 75% over the following courses has been achieved: BIOL 1030H; one of BIOL 1050H, BIOL 1051H, MATH 1550H, PHYS 1001H (highly recommended), PHYS 1060H, PSYC 1020H, or PSYC 1030H; and at least two of CHEM 1000H, CHEM 1010H, MATH 1110H, and MATH 1120H.
 Contact the program coordinator for details. - To remain in the program, students must maintain a minimum cumulative average of 75%.
-Students who are unable to achieve these grades may switch to the Honours program in Biology, transfer to a BSc or

-BA program in another discipline and make up any degree requirements for a major, or repeat courses (subject to Trent University's policy on repeating courses) until they achieve the required grades to apply for readmission to the program.

-- For information on individual courses see Calendar entries under the appropriate discipline. - Students intending to pursue graduate studies or work in research laboratories are recommended to complete an Honours research thesis (BIOL 4020D). - There is no joint-major program, General program, or minor in Biomedical Science.
+Students who are unable to achieve these grades may switch to the Honours program in Biology, transfer to a BSc or BA program in another discipline and make up any degree requirements for a major, or repeat courses (subject to Trent University's policy on repeating courses) until they achieve the required grades to apply for readmission to the program. - For information on individual courses see Calendar entries under the appropriate discipline. - Students intending to pursue graduate studies or work in research laboratories are recommended to complete an Honours research thesis (BIOL 4020D). - Students intending to pursue studies in professional schools (medical, dental, pharmacy, etc.) should consult the most recent academic requirements of the schools they are interested in applying to. - There is no joint-major program, General program, or minor in Biomedical Science.